machinetech/chip8/README.md

 ```

 ## Keys
-The CHIP-8 specification has a 16 key hexadecimal keypad with the following layout:
+The original CHIP-8 specification had a 16 key hexadecimal keypad with the following layout:

 | 1 | 2  | 3 | c |
 | --- |---| ---| --- |